js683973/jekyllpractice/_posts/New Text Document.md

 For doing the Ubuntu assignment, it was more difficult and harder than I expected.
 Now I have total three Linux systems installed on my VirtualBox: Ubuntu for this class, and the others - CentOS and Kali linux.
 Computer is always interesting for me, but I’d never say it is easy to go.

 * Hugo failed.
 I don't know why.
-Even now I cannot publish my website.
+Even now I cannot publish my own blog.
 So instead of Hugo, I decided to go with Jekyll because it is more Github-friendly.
 Also instead of using a vi editor on Linux (Ubuntu), now I'm editing this file content on Github website itself.